kylejmcintyre/mcopt/README.md

 mcopt
 =====

 Java library for randomized optimization.
-Includes several toy problems and experimention harness.
+Includes several toy problems and experimentation harness.

 This code was developed primarily in support of my enrollment in CS7641 at Georgia Tech.
 It supports hill-climbing, simulated annealing, genetic algorithms (extensible crossover/mutation capabilities) as well